yoursunny/NDNts/packages/keychain-cli/README.md

   The key pair must exist in the keychain given in `NDNTS_KEYCHAIN` environment variable, or ndn-cxx keychain if `--ndnsec` is specified.
 * `--challenge nop` enables "nop" challenge.
 * `--challenge pin` enables "pin" challenge.
+* `--challenge possession` enables "possession" challenge.
+* `--possession-cert` specifies existing certificate name to fulfill possession challenge.
+  This is required when enabling possession challenge, and the certificate and the corresponding private key must exist in the keychain.
 * You may specify multiple challenges, and the first one allowed by the server will be used.

 CA example: